 For a printable version of this Privacy Notice please click here.

-This policy applies to the processing of your information by Hodder & Stoughton or The Watts Publishing Group Limited as data controller.
-The data controller decides how your data is used and protected.
+We are the data controller which means we decide how your data is used and protected.
 We take your privacy and our responsibility to protect your information seriously.
 Read our privacy notice to understand:

 WHO WE ARE

-Hodder & Stoughton Limited is a company registered in England under company number 651692 , with its registered address as set out below.
-We are part of the Hachette UK Group of companies Group Company List
+Hachette UK Limited is a company registered in England under company number 2020173, with its registered address as set out below.
+Hachette Group UK is made up of several publishing companies including Group Company List

 You can contact us as follows: